ManderaGeneral/generalgui/README.md

 # generalgui
-Makes tkinter easy to use.
+* Makes tkinter easy to use with some built-in QoL improvements.
+* Built on top of tkinter, intended to extend features.
+Not replace.
-Three main parts: App, Page and Element.
+* Three main parts: App, Page and Element.

 ## App
 Tk is 'widget' attribute.
-'mainPart' attribute is None.

 ## Page
-Frame or ScrollableFrame is 'widget' attribute.
+Has no 'widget'. getBaseWidget() / getTopWidget().
 Contains any amount of Elements and Pages.
 Can be subclassed to create pre-built pages easily.
 Has to be packed manually.

 ## Element
 Tkinter widget is 'widget' attribute.
-Packed instantly because it always has to be inside a page.
+Packed automatically because it always has to be inside a page.

 ## Guiderules
  * An Element always controls one widget.
+It also has the same name as the tkinter widget it's controlling.
  * A tkinter widget only has .element attribute.
  * Always use an Element's method if you can, otherwise you can always access element.widget to use tkinter directly.
  * .parentPage attribute in Label goes to Page.